Shunyao-Wang/tmall_springboot/README.md

 # tmall_springboot
-a project that mimics Tmall with springboot
+a project that mimics *tmall.com* with springboot